Outline of Audit Results

-The report, containing results of audits the Board conducted between 2018 and 2019, includes final accounts of annual expenditures and revenues of the State and government-affiliated institutions.
+The report, contains results of audits the Board conducted in the year 2022 (in audit implementation period: October 2021- September 2022) on the final accounts of annual expenditures and revenues of State and government-affiliated institutions for Fiscal Year 2021.

-On November 10, 2020, the 74th Governing Board Meeting of the International Organization of Supreme Audit Institutions (INTOSAI) was held online.
-President Morita from the Board of Audit of Japan participated in the meeting.
+On May 31, 2022, the 58th Asian Organization of Supreme Audit Institutions (ASOSAI) Governing Board Meeting was held online.
+President MORITA from the Board of Audit of Japan participated in the meeting.

 The Board has been given the mandate of government auditing since its establishment in 1880, despite some changes in its status.

 Every country in the world has its own government auditing institution, while varying in name, status or type of organization, in order to ensure proper administration of public finances.

 The Constitution of Japan